 Lay your cut spindles out, and use a uniform measurement to mark the screw holes.
 Aligning all the spindles at once can prevent errors in the hole locations.

 Place copper post caps atop your deck posts to create a more finished look.

-Always wear eye protection and work gloves when using dangerous tools such as saws or hammer and nails.
+Always wear eye protection and work gloves when using dangerous tools such as saws, hammers, and screw guns.